 This article contains affiliate links.
 If you click and make a booking I will make a very small commission paid by the booking company at no additional cost to you.
 Thank you for stopping by!

 Malawi, known as “The Warm Heart of Africa,” has held a special place in my heart ever since I served in the Peace Corps there back in the 1980’s.

 A small land-locked country in southeastern Africa, Malawi stretches along Lake Malawi – the third largest lake in Africa – on the southern end of the Great Rift Valley.
 Bordered by Mozambique, Zambia and Tanzania, it contains all of the elements you could be looking for in an African destination within its borders.

 If you’ve never heard of Malawi, it may be because it’s not had a war or revolution in recent times.
 A British protectorate until 1964, the handover to independence was peaceful.
 Ruled by Hasting Kamuzu Banda as a single-party state until 1994, its transition to multi-party democracy since then has also been almost entirely peaceful.

 Many safari companies offer complete travel packages in Malawi at various levels of luxury, which typically include the most interesting sights, all land transportation (and sometimes domestic air), hotels and all meals.
+Malawi is a relatively easy country to travel around in and a great family destination too, one which is flying under the rather.
+Check out this 14 day family trip to Malawi for more details on how to take your family there.
 If you prefer independent travel, the following guide should get you started.